Pleiades777/gfort2py/README.md

 ````

-x now contains all variables, parameters and procedurs from the module (tab completable).
+x now contains all variables, parameters and procedures from the module (tab completable).

 ### Functions
 ````python